rithik849/crop-classification/README.md

-# Crop Classification Project to test training of different neural networks on sample data
+# Crop Classification Project
+Test the training of different pre-trained neural networks on sample data